 You don’t need any dancing experience for beginners, we begin really slow by explaining the steps.
 In one year of beginners, we try to teach you the basic steps and some basic figures.
 You will start to work on: rumba, cha cha cha, jive, English waltz, samba, quickstep, tango and Viennese waltz.
 (No clue what these dances look like?
-Visit This Page to get a promo video about WuBDA and its dances).
+Visit the home page to get a promo video about WuBDA and its dances).
 In this document we have a list of figures that will be taught at this level.
 Basic figures

 You only need to know the basic steps and some basic figures of the rumba, cha cha cha, jive, English waltz, quickstep and tango.
 A start in the basic steps of the Viennese waltz and samba is assumed, but not necessary.
 In intermediate, you will improve the technique of the above-mentioned dances and learn the basics of foxtrot and paso doble.
 The list of these basic figures here above are the figures what you will be assumed to know.